Additional Code of Conduct Policies

 Policy AC: Nondiscrimination/Equal Opportunity (PDF)

-Poudre School District is committed to the policy that no otherwise qualified individual shall be denied access to, be excluded from participation in, be denied the benefits of, or be subjected to unlawful discrimination under, any District program or activity on the basis of race, color, creed, religion, national origin, ancestry, sex, sexual orientation, gender identity, gender expression, marital status, veteran status, age or disability.
-The District does not unlawfully discriminate on the basis of race, color, creed, religion, national origin, ancestry, sex, sexual orientation, gender identity, gender expression, marital status, veteran status, age or disability in access or admission to, or treatment or employment in, its programs or activities.
-Harassment based on the foregoing protected classifications is a form of unlawful discrimination, and is separately addressed in District Policies GBAA and JBB.
+Poudre School District is committed to providing a safe learning and working environment where all members of the School District community are treated with dignity and respect.
+The District is subject to all federal and state laws and constitutional provisions prohibiting discrimination on the basis of a protected class, and is committed to the policy that no otherwise qualified individual shall be denied access to, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any District program or activity on the basis of race, color, creed, religion, national origin, ancestry, sex, sexual orientation, gender identity, gender expression, pregnancy, family composition, marital status, veteran status, age, disability, or need for special education services.
+For employees or applicants, protected class also includes genetic information.
+The District does not discriminate on the basis of a protected class in access or admission to, or treatment or employment in, its programs or activities.

 • “Gender expression” means an individual’s way of reflecting and expressing the individual’s gender to the outside world, typically demonstrated through appearance, dress, and behavior.